nyorain/rvg/docs/roadmap.md

 	  like a DrawInstance state
 	  [ended up deprecatng/removing DrawInstance.
 Not needed (atm)]
 - [x] combine stageUpload and updateDevice (if possible).
-- [ ] more rvg testing
-	- [ ] some color conversion, mixing tests
-	- [ ] test where all shapes are drawn once with possible settings and paints and stuff
-	- [x] especially test defined behaviour when moving/destructing objects
 - [x] Context::updateDevice return semantics when device objects that are not currently used are updated or new ones are created [it's sane to rerecord even if objects currently not used and not